 Depot Owners Reduce Petrol Prices in Lagos, Calabar, Other Cities

-Findings show that petroleum product importers and depot operators have slashed wholesale prices, with Premium Motor Spirit (PMS) now selling at an average of about ₦702 per litre at major depots in Lagos and other cities.
+Findings show that petroleum product importers and depot operators slashed wholesale prices, with Premium Motor Spirit (PMS) now selling at an average of about ₦702 per litre at depots in Lagos and other cities.

 Source: Getty Images